Sponsor a child in Malawi

 Tens of thousands, particularly in rural areas, face unimaginable living conditions.
 They remain without access to running water, decent sanitation and medical facilities.
 The proportion of poor is highest in rural areas of the southern and northern parts of the county.
 Access to public services and economic opportunities is profoundly unequal across the population.

 The HIV/AIDS pandemic has a strong impact on society.
-Around 11 per cent of Malawians between 15 and 49 years of age live with HIV/AIDS, making the country one of the most affected nations worldwide.
-The disease remains the biggest health issue in the country.
-More than 50,000 Malawian citizens lose their lives to AIDS every year.
+The WHO estimates that there were 13,000 deaths due to HIV/AIDS in Malawi in 2019.
 After many years of silence, the authorities have now taken action and an ambitious programme to tackle HIV/AIDS has been launched.
 Malawi is highly vulnerable to changing climate conditions and natural disasters.

 Children are suffering due to malnutrition and exploitation